Comparing Crimson Wine Group (CWGL) and Its Competitors

-Crimson Wine Group (OTCMKTS:CWGL – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it compare to its rivals?
-We will compare Crimson Wine Group to similar businesses based on the strength of its valuation, earnings, dividends, institutional ownership, profitability, analyst recommendations and risk.
+Crimson Wine Group (OTCMKTS:CWGL – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it contrast to its peers?
+We will compare Crimson Wine Group to similar businesses based on the strength of its earnings, analyst recommendations, risk, profitability, institutional ownership, dividends and valuation.

-This is a breakdown of current ratings and price targets for Crimson Wine Group and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent ratings for Crimson Wine Group and its peers, as reported by MarketBeat.

 |Sell Ratings